mantask/tw-trains/README.md

 Design of the application
 -------------------------

-I was trying to balance between overengineering the solution and building enough abstractions to manage complexity and code duplication.
+I was trying to balance between over engineering the solution and building enough abstractions to manage complexity and code duplication.
 Thus I did not encapsulate edges, vertexes and paths into separate data structures and kept it lightweight (chars and